In this article, we will see how to react when the stock market crashes.

 As Warren Buffet says, it is a good idea to “be fearful when others are greedy and greedy when others are fearful.”

 When the stock market is flying and reaching all-time highs, you should be cautious about buying.
-However, when the stock market is crashing and everyone is abandoning their stocks, you can seize the opportunity and latch on to high quality stocks at a discount.
+However, when the stock market is crashing and everyone is selling, you can seize the opportunity to buy high quality stocks at a discount.

 However, you don’t want to go and buy just any stocks that happen to be selling at a low price.
 Warren Buffet also says that it is “far better to buy a wonderful company at a fair price than a fair company at a wonderful price.“